1ComfyBlanket/AHK-NoRepeat/README.md

 Prevents repeated keypresses when a key is held down.

 A feature that is surprisingly missing from AHK.
-While this can be accomplished with an 'if' that checked against a global variable, this gets messy fast when you have a large amount of hotkeys.
+While this can be accomplished with an 'if' that checks against a global variable for a specific hotkey, this gets messy fast when you have a large amount of hotkeys.
 More accurately this halts execution beyond usage of the function.

 Usage: